Airbnb Quickbooks Templates

 Paying Expenses on Behalf of Owners Directly from the Trust Account

-Sometimes an owner may want you to purchase items on their behalf, directly from their funds in the trust account.
-If it’s a large purchase, such as a new water heater or repair, make sure the owner has enough funds allocated in their Owner Funds Reserved account.
-If not, you’ll need to allocate funds into this account, else you’ll run the risk of commingling funds of other owners within the trust account and breaking proper Airbnb trust accounting practices.
+Sometimes an owner may ask you to purchase items on their behalf, paid directly from their funds in the trust account.
+For larger expenses, such as a new water heater or major repairs, first confirm that the owner has sufficient funds in their Owner Funds Reserved account.
+If they do not, you’ll need to allocate additional funds to that account.
+Otherwise, you risk commingling funds from other owners within the trust account and violating proper trust accounting practices.

 Example Transaction

-The owner, Kim Sorreno, would like you to purchase a new water heater with the funds she has in the trust account for her listing at 462 Atlas Way.
-The service costs a total of $2000, which includes the installation from a professional maintenance company to complete.
+The owner, Kim Sorreno, would like you to purchase a new water heater using the funds she has in the trust account for her property at 462 Atlas Way.
+The total cost is $2,000, which includes installation by a professional maintenance company.

-First, you’ll need to pay the maintenance company from the Trust Bank Account either via bank transfer, ACH, check or other means.
-Once the transaction is posted and complete, record the outgoing transaction from the Trust Bank Account using the following entry:
+First, you’ll need to pay the maintenance company from the Trust Bank Account.. whether by bank transfer, ACH, check, or another approved method.
+Once the payment has cleared, record the outgoing transaction from the Trust Bank Account using the following entry:

 DebitCreditClass Category